sassman/reddcoin/doc/rasp-tut.md

     reddcoin-cli walletpassphrase yourpassword 9999999 true

-==You have to enter your wallet passphrase every time you disable and reenable the Reddcoin service (e.g. reboot)==
+You have to enter your wallet passphrase every time you disable and reenable the Reddcoin service (e.g. reboot)

 Make sure to delete your shell's history after you entered your wallet passphrase.
 Bash command: